-- 6. To ensure the timely completion of the EWC of SCL and KTE, CE/RD1-3 will have to continue to monitor closely and be responsible for the professional, technical, contractual and interface issues of the construction works, and oversee the work of MTRCL in implementing the projects and carrying out financial control in a timely manner.
-He is also responsible for ensuring the implementation of EWC of SCL and KTE in accordance with the relevant entrustment agreements and project agreement signed between the Government and MTRCL and providing professional advice to the Transport and Housing Bureau (THB) on monitoring the implementation and progress of construction works for the EWC of SCL project and KTE. - Regarding SCL, CE/RD1-3 has to attend all the three-tier monitoring meetings, including the high-level monthly Project Supervision Committee Meeting chaired by the Director of Highways, the monthly Coordination Meeting chaired by the Government Engineer of RDO of HyD and the monthly Project Progress Meeting chaired by MTRCL.
+- 7. To ensure the timely completion of the EWC of SCL and KTE, CE/RD1-3 will have to continue to carry out close monitoring and be responsible for the professional, technical, contractual and interface issues in the construction works, and oversee the work of the MTRCL in implementing the projects and carrying out financial control in a timely manner.
+He is also responsible for ensuring the implementation of EWC of SCL and KTE in accordance with the relevant entrustment agreements and project agreement signed between the Government and MTRCL and providing professional advice on the aspects of construction works implementation and progress to the Transport and Housing Bureau ("THB") for supervising the EWC of SCL project and KTE. - 8.
+Regarding SCL, CE/RD1-3 has to attend all the three-tier monitoring meetings, including the high level monthly Project Supervision Committee Meeting chaired by the Director of Highways, the monthly Coordination Meeting chaired by the Government Engineer of Railway Development Office of HyD and the monthly Progress Meeting of the project chaired by MTRCL.
 For MTRCL, these three meetings are attended by representatives from the Corporation at General Manager level or above.
-The three-tier meetings serve as formal communication platforms between HyD and MTRCL through which HyD may supervise and monitor the SCL project delivery as well as to resolve all major issues regarding As a key member of the Project Supervision the entrustment activities.
-Committee Meeting and Project Coordination Meeting, CE/RD1-3 has to offer advice on various major aspects including progress monitoring, safety, technical and financial matters, etc., as well as analysing the progress of project and challenges encountered in the course of construction, so as to assist the Chairman to fully understand the latest progress of the works and to facilitate the meeting to fully play the role of monitoring the works.
-By attending the monthly Project Progress Meeting, CE/RD1-3 can fully grasp the progress of works of SCL as well as the difficulties encountered in order to assist in monitoring the implementation of the works.
-For KTE, although MTRCL bears all risks of railway construction under the "ownership" approach, CE/RD1-3 has to lead a dedicated team responsible for the coordination and monitoring of the KTE works.
-He has to hold monthly progress meetings with MTRCL, pay site visits, attend to contract progress reports of MTRCL and review all aspects of the implementation of the project.
+The three-tier meetings serve as formal communication platforms between HyD and MTRCL for HyD to supervise and monitor the SCL project delivery as well as to resolve all major issues regarding the entrustment activities.
+As a key member of the Project Supervision Committee Meeting and Project Coordination Meeting, CE/RD1-3 has to offer advice in various major aspects including progress monitoring, safety, technical and financial matters, etc., as well as analysis on progress of project and challenges encountered in the course of construction, so as to assist the Chairman to fully understand the latest progress of the works and to facilitate the meeting to fully play the role on monitoring the works.
+By attending the monthly Progress Meeting of the project, CE/RD1-3 can fully grasp the progress of works of SCL as well as the difficulties encountered in order to assist the monitoring of the implementation of the works.
+For KTE, although MTRCL bears all risks of railway construction under the "ownership approach", CE/RD1-3 has to lead a dedicated team responsible for the coordination and monitoring of the KTE works.
+He has to hold monthly progress meetings with MTRCL, pay site visits, hear contract progress reports of the MTRCL and review all aspects of the implementation of the project.